AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 description: Learn how to use Guides AI for smart tagging capability for topics and maps in a single operation.
 ---

-# Get started wuth Guides AI
+# Get started with Guides AI

 >[!NOTE]
 >